 In order to find the best student jobs and look up some great UK job vacancies, you have to know where to dig for them.
 Finding part-time jobs for students in London for international students or anywhere in the UK could be done online with a single click.
 Here are some of the websites you can use to view the best jobs for students in the UK:

 1- StudentJob UK:

 This student website helps both graduate and undergraduate students in the UK in finding jobs.
-From summer jobs and part-time jobs to internships and placements are all there.
+From summer jobs and part-time jobs to internships and placements, it's all there.
 All you have to do is sign up for an account and you are good to go.
 StudentJob UK helps you look up the jobs by city or industry.
 Check the StudentJob website for more information.

-Not only you can find jobs through this website, but also you can look up the courses needed to gain the required skills for a job.
-You can look up jobs by job titles, location and\or sector.
-Gumtree is not limited to students' but it surely can help them a lot.
+Not only can you find jobs through this website, but also look up the courses needed to gain the required skills for a job.
+You can look up jobs by job titles, location, and\or sector.
+Gumtree is not limited to students but it surely can help them a lot.
 Online jobs for students are to be found as well.
 They have a wide range of recruiters in a variety of sectors and they will show you the most popular searches to give you a hint.

 4- Foreign Students:

-Students can surf available jobs choose the most suitable position based on location, salary and the hours that they can work.
-Foreign students website has a lot of sections that would normally attract international students residing in the UK, like the Study section, travel, health and the UK culture section too.
+Students can surf available jobs and choose the most suitable position based on location, salary, and the hours that they can work.
+Foreign Students website has a lot of sections that would normally attract international students residing in the UK, like the Study section, travel, health, and the UK culture section too.

 Bonus information: Students on a study abroad programme at an overseas higher education institution can work up to 20 hours per week in the UK.
 Students with immigration permission as a Tier 4 Student and are at least 16 years old can work 10 hours per week.
 You should also check the working hours that you are allowed to work on your university’s website, as they differ from one university/college to another.